Ford F-150 vs Chevy SilveradoLast Updated June 13, 2023 | Alison Smith

 So, let’s talk numbers.
 Both the F-150 and Silverado 1500 offer several different engine options to choose from, including 3.0L diesel engines.
 Although the power numbers haven’t been revealed yet for the 2019 Silverado 1500’s 3.0L Duramax diesel engine, Ford’s 3.0L Power Stroke diesel puts down 250 horsepower and 440 lb.-ft. of torque.
 Chevy expects the 3.0L Duramax to surpass the horsepower and torque numbers that Ford boasts for their 3.0L, but only time will tell if that will truly be the case.

-There will be six 2019 Silverado 1500 engines total, including the 3.0L diesel.
+The six 2019 Silverado 1500 engines include the 3.0L diesel, a popular addition.
 Some of the engines are equipped with Active Fuel Management, or AFM, while other engines feature the newer Dynamic Fuel Management Technology, or DFM.

 Completely new for the 2019 Silverado is Chevy’s new 2.7L I4 Turbo engine.
 With the capability to travel from 0-60 mph in under seven seconds, the turbo produces great amounts of both horsepower and torque.
 Developed specifically as a truck engine, the turbo will come equipped on the Silverado 1500 LT and RST models.
 The turbo will be paired with an eight-speed automatic transmission and feature start/stop technology.
 The 3.0L Duramax diesel engine and the 6.2L EcoTec3 V8 are paired with Chevy’s new Hydra-Matic 10-speed automatic transmission, which will help increase fuel economy.

-While the 2018 Ford F-150 also offers six engines to choose from, the 2019 Raptor will feature a different engine than the 2018 model.
-While some are hoping that the next Raptor engine will be the monstrous 7.0L DOHC V8, Ford has not confirmed what the new motor will be yet.
-All other engines will likely remain the same.
-The 2.7L EcoBoost V6, High-Output 3.5L EcoBoost V6, 5.0L Ti-VCT V8, and the 3.0L EcoBoost V6 are all equipped with Ford’s electronic 10-speed automatic transmission.
+While the 2019 Ford F-150 also offers six engines to choose from, the 2.7L EcoBoost V6, High-Output 3.5L EcoBoost V6, 5.0L Ti-VCT V8, and the 3.0L EcoBoost V6 are all equipped with Ford’s electronic 10-speed automatic transmission.
 The transmission features enhanced acceleration at both the mid and low ranges of the power band, as well as several selectable driving modes including Normal, Tow/Haul, Snow/Wet, EcoSelect, and Sport.

 F-150 vs Silverado: Specs & Prices